RHernandez44/CommandNotes/Cmd Line/Tools.md

 services -S netbios
 ```

-You may want to look for low-hanging fruits such as:
+Look for low-hanging fruits such as:

 - HTTP: Could potentially host a web application where you can find vulnerabilities like SQL injection or Remote Code Execution (RCE).
 - FTP: Could allow anonymous login and provide access to interesting files.